Complete travel guide to visiting Lombok’s famous Pink Beach, including how to get here, what to expect, & photos to inspire your visit!

-Eventually, you’ll reach a long, rocky road through the Peninsula of Ekas.
-Continue on the same bumpy road without making any tourns until you finally reach the Lombok Pink Beach.
+Eventually, you'll reach a long, rocky road through the Peninsula of Ekas.
+Continue on the same bumpy road without making any turns until you finally reach Lombok's famous Pink Beach.

 I thought this was a little too steep just to visit a beach.
 However, after the long trip, I wasn't going to turn around.